 The Study Group Research focus spans from screening through to diagnosis, management, avoidance and treatment of complications, co-morbid conditions, and reversal of diabetes where possible in the primary care setting.
 The Programme is supported by an educational research grant from Primary Care Diabetes Europe.

 To achieve the goals and objectives of this Programme, the SG invites applications by issuing a call for research proposals from all of its members.

 Proposals may include but are not limited to:

-- Early control and avoidance of therapeutic inertia in primary care
+• Early control and avoidance of therapeutic inertia in primary care • Various treatment options.

-Studies types can be systematic reviews and meta-analysis, service evaluations, quality improvement projects, big data analysis, feasibility or
+Study types can be systematic reviews and meta-analysis, service evaluations, quality improvement projects, big data analysis, feasibility, or pilot studies.

 Support and Review Process